Kingpin (character): In other media

-Marvel Cinematic Universe

 Vincent D'Onofrio portrays Kingpin in the Marvel Cinematic Universe.

-Wilson Fisk / Kingpin appears in television series set in the Marvel Cinematic Universe, portrayed by Vincent D'Onofrio as an adult and Cole Jensen as a child.
-Introduced in the Marvel Television Netflix series Daredevil (2015–2018), Fisk returns in Marvel Studios' Disney+ series Hawkeye (2021), Echo (2024), and Daredevil: Born Again (2025–present).
+The Kingpin has appeared in various media outside comics.
+On television, Wilson Fisk appeared in The Trial of the Incredible Hulk (1989), portrayed by John Rhys-Davies.
+He later appeared in the film Daredevil (2003), portrayed by Michael Clarke Duncan.
+An adaptation of Kingpin appears in the Marvel Cinematic Universe, played by Vincent D'Onofrio as an adult and Cole Jensen as a child.
+He first appears as one of the antagonists in the series Daredevil (2015–2018) and reprised the role in the miniseries Hawkeye (2021), the miniseries Echo (2024), and the series Daredevil: Born Again (2025–present).